qschweitzer/POWERSHELL-REST-API/README.md

 A Very Simple REST API
 Based on the idea and script of http://hkeylocalmachine.com/?p=518

-**Don't use it in a production environnent.
+**Don't use it in a production environment.
 It's a Proof Of Concept project, maybe after a lot of commit and improvment this idea will be really safe and usefull but it's not the case for now.**

 ## Concept
 Based on the API concept, this project want to simplify the use of Powershell querying from another language, another plateform.